Imran4424/iOS-InterviewQuestions/Swift.md

 **Function:** Like a weak reference, it does not increment the instance's reference count.

 **Characteristics:**
-- It is used when you know the reference will never be nil once it has been set.
+- It is used when we know the reference will never be nil once it has been set.
 - It is declared as a non-optional type.
 - Attempting to access an unowned reference after the object it points to has been deallocated will cause a runtime crash.